nakhoacool/Laravel_Book/README.md

 5. Access the application in your web browser

 ## Dependencies

-List the key dependencies your project relies on:
 - Laravel Framework
 - Laravel Mix (for asset compilation)
 - Bootstrap